Abdullah-khan0/Abdullah-Khan0/README.md

 ### Hi👋 I am Abdullah Khan

 # 💫 About Me:
-🌱 Hi 👋, I'm Abdullah Khan<br>🌱 On the way of learning Advanced Machine Learning & Data Science
+🌱 On the way of learning Advanced Machine Learning & Data Science

 ## 🌐 Socials: